 take such action as is necessary in order to avoid a breach in circumstances where the ELNO becomes aware that it may in the future be no longer able to comply with these Operating Requirements.

-Remediation of Non Compliance
+Remediation of non-compliance

-Subject to Operating Requirement 15.9, the ELNO must prepare and provide to the Registrar a remediation action plan for any requirement under these Operating Requirements for which it fails to demonstrate compliance as required by Operating Requirement 15.4(d) on two consecutive occasions and implement the action plan forthwith.
+Subject to Operating Requirement 15.9, if the ELNO fails to demonstrate compliance with matters dealt with in Operating Requirement 15.4(d) on two consecutive occasions, the ELNO must prepare and provide to the Registrar a remediation action plan and implement the action plan forthwith.

-Remediation of Serious Non Compliance
+Remediation of serious non-compliance

-Where the Registrar gives written notice to the ELNO that the Registrar considers that non-compliance by the ELNO with any requirement under these Operating Requirements is of a serious nature, the ELNO must prepare and provide to the Registrar, within the time specified in the notice, a remedial action plan and implement that action plan.
+Where the Registrar gives written notice to the ELNO that the Registrar considers that non-compliance by the ELNO with any requirement under these Operating Requirements is of a serious nature, the ELNO must prepare and provide to the Registrar, within the time specified in the notice, a remediation action plan and implement that action plan.

 ELNO may provide certified copies of original documents

-Where an ELNO is required to provide a document to the Registrar to evidence compliance with an Operating Requirement and is unable to provide the original of the document, the ELNO may provide a copy of the original document certified as a true copy by a principal, director or officer of the ELNO.
+Where an ELNO is required to provide a Document to the Registrar to evidence compliance with an Operating Requirement and is unable to provide the original of the Document, the ELNO may provide a copy of the original Document certified as a true copy by a principal, director or officer of the ELNO.

 INDEPENDENT CERTIFICATION